 Ick!
 That Small Insect Could Be A Tick

-Something creeping on your body usually causes a number of reactions: annoyed at best, downright scary at worst.
+Something on your body usually creates a range of reactions: annoyed at best, downright scary at worst.

-In a world of uninvited crawling critters, ticks might be the most unwanted of all in your Racine County backyard.
+In a world of surprising crawling critters, ticks might be the most unwelcome of all in your Racine County backyard.

 Ticks combine the worst of many hated bugs.
 They suck blood.
 They carry diseases.
 They latch on tight.
 And, once found, they can be difficult to remove.